-In this blog post, I explain the minimum permissions required to join a computer to an Active Directory domain, and also how to delegate these permissions in AD.
+In this blog post, I explain the minimum permissions required for a domain account to join a computer to an Active Directory domain and delegate these permissions in AD.

 Delegation of rights in Active Directory

-To join a computer to an Active Directory domain, the user requires the privilege:
+To allow a user to add computer join a computer to an Active Directory domain, the user requires the privilege:

 join computer to AD domain.